 In Buckinghamshire there are a number of local support groups which have been set up and run by parents.
 These groups vary in size and what they offer which can include practical information and advice, friendship, emotional and moral support and activities for the family.

 Some groups are for parents of children with the same condition, others are open to all parents and carers.

 Carers Bucks is an independent charity supporting family carers of all ages, including young carers living in Buckinghamshire.

 Clearly Speaking Specialist Children and Family Support Services offer many services which can be accessed by children and young people who have any level of special needs and/or disabilities and their families.

 FACT Bucks - Families and Carers Together in Buckinghamshire, is a group of parents and professionals who meet to discuss real issues that affect children and young people with additional needs and disabilities in Buckinghamshire.
 As parents or carers, it is easy to feel your worries and concerns are not being taken seriously.
-FACT Bucks was set up to make sure your views and concerns are heard by those who plan and manage the services you and your child or young person relies on.
+FACT Bucks was set up to make sure your views and concerns are heard by those who plan and manage the services you and your child or a young person relies on.

-Meet ups Buckingham - informal meet ups to offer support, signposting and reassurance that you are not alone.
+Meet-ups Buckingham - informal meet-ups to offer support, signposting and reassurance that you are not alone.
 Join their Facebook Group.